 Finally, historical lessons from direct competition between the federal government and the banking activities of the private sector demonstrate that unanticipated consequences can and do result.
 For example, lessons from the Postal Savings Program demonstrate that a government financial product designed to facilitate financial inclusion through offerings based on convenience and needs factors was susceptible to design alterations that intensified direct competition with the private sector.
 In the case of the Postal Savings Program, lagging demand for the savings product in areas where banking services were believed to be lacking or absent resulted in the government instituting higher-than-market interest rates to compete with the private sector.
-Although the Fed has suggested that non-payment of interest could be important to a CBDC not cannibalizing bank deposits, the inclusion of programmable features, such as allowing for interest to be paid, may be irresistible for policymakers or politicians in the future.
-Even if a CBDC is designed with no features that can potentially by manipulated, because of the effect a CBDC is likely to have on deposits and lending, the Fed may be pressured to address any shortfalls in credit markets.
-If the Fed was forced to take on a role as a supplier of credit to the public, it
+Although the Fed has suggested that non-payment of interest could be important to a CBDC not cannibalizing bank deposits, the inclusion of programmable features, such as features allowing for interest to be paid, may be irresistible for policymakers or politicians in the future.
+Even if a CBDC is designed with no features that can potentially by manipulated, because of the effect a CBDC is likely to have on deposits and lending, the Fed may be pressured to

-&lt;sup>41 See Fernandez-Villaverde, et al., "Central Bank Digital Currency: Central Banking for All?"
+43 See Fernandez-Villaverde, et al., "Central Bank Digital Currency: Central Banking for All?"
 Federal Reserve Bank of Philadelphia Working Paper 20-19, p.
 27 (June 2020) (noting that the stability of a central bank during a crisis could cause depositors to "internalize" the security feature and could "attract[] all deposits away from the commercial banking sector" as the central bank becomes a "deposit monopolist.")

-&lt;sup>42 At present, the standard deposit insurance coverage limit is \$250,000 per depositor, per FDIC-insured bank.
+44 At present, the standard deposit insurance coverage limit is \$250,000 per depositor, per FDIC-insured bank.
 (See Federal Deposit Insurance Corporation, FAQs, "Can I have more than \$250,000 of deposit insurance coverage at one FDIC-insured bank?"
 (Dec.
 8, 2021).)

-&lt;sup>43 Statistical data on the size of bank deposits shows that the median value of transactional accounts in 2019 was quite low - \$5,300; and at least one community banker has publicly noted that seventy percent of the deposit accounts at his institution contain \$2,500 or less.
+45 Statistical data on the size of bank deposits shows that the median value of transactional accounts in 2019 was quite low - \$5,300; and at least one community banker has publicly noted that seventy percent of the deposit accounts at his institution contain \$2,500 or less.
 (See Federal Reserve Bulletin, "Changes in U.S. Family Finances from 2016 to 2019: Evidence from the Survey of Consumer Finances," Vol. 106, No. 5 (Sept.
-2020) (noting that the conditional median value of transaction accounts in 2019 was \$5,300, but that the mean value was about \$42,000, suggesting that high-value accounts skew the mean); and Interview of James Reuter, CEO and President of FirstBank in Lakewood, CO, by Rob Blackwell (noting that 70% of FirstBank's consumer accounts had a balance below \$2,500 at one point in a one-year period).)
+2020) (noting that the conditional median value of transaction accounts in 2019 was \$5,300 (the middle value in the data set after applying the criteria of having a transaction account), but that the mean value was about \$42,000, suggesting that high-value accounts skew the mean); and Interview of James Reuter, CEO and President of FirstBank in Lakewood, CO, by Rob Blackwell (noting that 70% of FirstBank's consumer accounts had a balance below \$2,500 at one point in a one-year period).)

-&lt;sup>44 See Patricia Hagan Kuwayama, "Postal Banking in the United States and Japan: A Comparative Analysis," Columbia University Monetary and Economic Studies (May 2000), pp. 76-91 (noting that "geographic availability of depository services provided to areas not served by private banks ... [did] not prov[e] to be [a] major source of demand for postal savings" and that during a period of times from the mid-1930s to the 1950s, the Postal Savings Program offered interest rates that exceeded the rates offered by many private institutions to try to attract consumers, although the program ultimately fell out of favor and declined).
+46 See Patricia Hagan Kuwayama, "Postal Banking in the United States and Japan: A Comparative Analysis," Columbia University Monetary and Economic Studies (May 2000), pp. 76-91 (noting that "geographic availability of depository services provided to areas not served by private banks ... [did] not prov[e] to be [a] major source of demand for postal savings" and that during a period of times from the mid-1930s to the 1950s, the Postal Savings Program offered interest rates that exceeded the rates offered by many private institutions to try to attract consumers, although the program ultimately fell out of favor and declined).

-&lt;sup>45 "Money and Payments: The U.S. Dollar in the Age of Digital Transformation," supra note 24, p.
+47 "Money and Payments: The U.S. Dollar in the Age of Digital Transformation," supra note 26, p.
 17.